Butterflies and moths in the Lasiocampidae, Pyralidae, Scopariinae, Sesiidae, Oecophoridae, and Lycaenidae Families

 The larva eats wool, feathers, grains, seeds, dried fruit, wine bottle corks, carpets, upholstery and leather.
 A fully grown larva can be 20 mm long with a shiny white body and a brown head.
 It pupates in a tough torpedo-shaped cocoon in the material it has been eating.

-The eggs are laid in batches on the foodplant (see below) in May.
+The eggs are laid in batches on the foliage of the foodplants in July.